-From 1 January 2015, franchisors and franchisees will be required to comply with a new Franchising Code of Conduct.
-The Code will apply to conduct occurring on or after 1 January 2015 in relation to all franchise agreements entered into, transferred, renewed or extended on or after 1 October 1998.
+Franchisors and franchisees are required to comply with the Franchising Code of Conduct.
+The Code applies to conduct occurring on or after 1 January 2015 in relation to all franchise agreements entered into, transferred, renewed or extended on or after 1 October 1998.

 A franchise agreement is an agreement (written, verbal or implied) under which:

 - one party (the franchisor) grants another party (the franchisee) the right to carry on a business supplying goods or services under a specific system or marketing plan substantially determined, controlled or suggested by the franchisor or an associate of the franchisor

 - the business is associated with a particular trademark, advertising or a commercial symbol owned, used, licensed or specified by the franchisor or its associate

 - the franchisee is required to pay, or agree to pay an amount to the franchisor before starting or continuing the business (there are some exceptions).